 Which fabrics handle the intense Boulder sun while preserving the view?

 Lightweight sheers and soft linens are ideal for filtering the harsh, high-altitude glare into a soft glow without darkening your home.
-These materials provide daytime privacy and protect your furniture from UV rays while maintaining a clear visual connection to the mountains.
+Because Boulder sits at over 5,000 feet, the UV rays are significantly stronger than at sea level, which can quickly fade hardwood floors and fine upholstery.

 How do I make standard windows feel more grand?

 Installing floor-to-ceiling panels by mounting your hardware as close to the ceiling as possible creates an illusion of height that mirrors the peaks outside.
-This technique is particularly effective in homes with vaulted ceilings, as it draws the eye upward and makes even modest windows feel like a major architectural feature.
+When drapes are hung just above the window frame, they truncate the wall; by contrast, a ceiling-mount approach leads the eye upward, making the entire room feel more expansive.

 How can I ensure my drapes don't block any glass when they are open?

 To keep your view completely open, we recommend a "stack-back" mounting technique where the rod extends 10 to 12 inches past the window frame on each side.
-This allows the fabric to rest entirely against the wall when open, leaving 100% of the glass unobstructed and making the window appear much wider.
+The "stack" is the term for the bunch of fabric that forms when the drapes are pulled open, and the goal is to move that stack entirely off the glass and onto the adjacent wall.

 Is motorized drapery worth it for large Colorado homes?

-Smart motorization is a practical necessity for Boulder’s tall windows and expansive glass walls.
 Automated systems can be set to open at sunrise and close during the hottest part of the afternoon, protecting your home’s interior with the simple push of a button or a scheduled timer.
+This helps maintain a consistent internal temperature, reducing the load on your HVAC system while ensuring your home is always perfectly lit for the time of day.

 What colors best complement the Colorado landscape?

 For homes focused on the outdoors, a palette of nature-inspired neutrals—such as stone gray, warm taupe, soft white, and sage—is recommended.
-These tones reflect natural light and blend in with the colors of the Flatirons and local foothills, keeping the focus on the scenery.
+These colors are designed to act as an extension of the environment outside your window rather than a contrast to it.

 How do I keep the top of the window looking clean and simple?

-Opting for slim metal tracks or hidden ceiling mounts replaces bulky wooden rods that can feel heavy at the top of a window.
-Many modern homes now use "hidden" tracks where the fabric appears to emerge directly from the ceiling, creating a seamless look between your room and the sky.
+Opting for slim metal tracks or hidden ceiling mounts replaces bulky wooden rods that can feel heavy or dated at the top of a window.
+Modern track systems are designed to be low-profile, often measuring less than an inch in height, which keeps the transition from wall to glass as seamless as possible.

 Can I have decorative drapes without losing my mountain view?

-A "best of both worlds" solution involves using stationary side panels for a soft look, paired with an "invisible" solar shade for light control.
-The decorative panels stay fixed to the sides to frame the view, while the solar shade handles the heat and glare without ever blocking the scenery.
+A "best of both worlds" solution involves using stationary side panels for a soft, decorative look, paired with an "invisible" solar shade for functional light control.
+This layered approach allows you to enjoy the aesthetic warmth of fabric without the need to ever pull the drapes across the window.

 Expert Window Treatment Consultation in Boulder

-Family brand logo Family Of Brands
+Family Of Brands